cloudoperators/documentation/architecture-decision-records/013-greenhouse-plugin-lifecycle.md

 - to stage the rollout of new PluginDefinition versions
 - to allow pinning of PluginDefinition versions for Plugins
-- to allow multiple versions of a PluginDefinition to be availalbe in a Cluster
+- to allow multiple versions of a PluginDefinition to be available in a Cluster
 - to provide more insights into the PluginDefinition changes to the customer
   - Changelog for the PluginDefinition?
   - Migration tasks for the PluginDefinition?
   - Helm Diff for the Plugin?
+- Introduce a concept of tiers for clusters, to stage rollouts of Plugins
+- Introduce a Plugin Lifecycle Policy
+- There must be a way to handle breaking changes due to Plugin updates

 **Discussion:**